2018 Drag Race Rules & Information

 4. The speed limit in pit area and return road is 10 m.p.h. -- Watch for children, Jr. Dragsters and Pets.

 5. No skateboards or roller blades are allowed in pit area.

 6. 4-wheelers, mopeds and bicycles are to be used for race support only.
 HOWEVER ALL MOTORIZED PIT VEHICLES MUST BE REGISTERED IN THE PIT VEHICLE REGISTRATION PROGRAM.
-Forms can be obtained at the track or contact Jennifer @ 715-858-0170 to obtain one.
-Cost of the Pit Vehicle Registration is $10 for the year and the registration sticker is good at ALL NHRA Division 5, 4 and 1 Race Tracks.
+CLICK HERE for 2018 Pit Vehicle Registration Form (MUST BE PRINTED OUT IN FULL COLOR - Black/White not acceptable as the form contains important information in red!!)
+Forms can also be obtained at the track.
+Cost of the Pit Vehicle Registration is $10 for the year and the registration sticker is good at ALL NHRA Division 5 and 1 Race Tracks.
 All Division 5 tracks require this registration.
 NO JOY RIDING or horsing around is allowed.

 7. Children under the age of 16 (and w/o a valid driver's license) are NOT allowed to operate any motorized vehicle.
 This includes 4-wheelers, go-carts, scooters and mopeds.

 All eliminators entered will be given a maximum of three (3) time trial sessions or qualifying runs.
 The number of time trials may, however, vary from time to time based on weather or other special circumstances.

 Time trials will be run by eliminator, out of their designated lanes.

 No driver may change vehicles once eliminations have begun.